Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Experiment results and evaluation

-\textbf{Training configuration.}\quad For training our \textit{zoom-to-inpaint} model, we first pretrain the coarse and refinement networks on Places2 \cite{zhou2017places} with $256\times 256$ images for 80K iterations using small masks.
+\textbf{Training configuration.}\quad For training our \textit{zoom-to-inpaint} model, we first pretrain the coarse and refinement networks on Places2 \cite{zhou2017places} at $256\times 256$ resolution for 180K iterations using \textit{masks} as defined in \sect{sect:progressive_inpainting}.
 For both networks, we only use the L1 loss and the VGG loss, with $\lambda^{\phi}=0.01$.
-For SR network, we use an upsampling scale $s=2$ and pretrain the network on DIV2K \cite{agustsson2017ntire} for 400K iterations with randomly cropped $64\times 64$ patches.
-Then, we jointly train the entire framework on high resolution DIV2K \cite{agustsson2017ntire} using the proposed progressive learning strategy, i.e., 80K iterations with small masks, and then another 1.2M iterations with large masks.
+For the SR network, we use an upsampling scale factor of $s=2$ and pretrain it on DIV2K \cite{agustsson2017ntire} for 400K iterations with randomly cropped $64\times 64$ patches.
+Then, we jointly train the entire framework on DIV2K using the proposed progressive learning strategy, i.e., 80K iterations with \textit{masks}, and then another 1.2M iterations with \textit{large masks}.
 We randomly crop $512\times 512$ patches from DIV2K and use them as HR labels ($\tilde{X}$), and bicubic-downsample them to $256\times 256$ to generate LR labels ($X$).
 We use the following loss coefficients: $\lambda_c^{\phi}=0.01$, $\lambda_r^{\phi}=10^{-5}$, $\lambda_r^{GAN}=0.5$ and $\lambda_r^{\nabla}=1$.
 Our implementation is in Tensorflow \cite{tensorflow2015-whitepaper} and trained on 8 NVIDIA V100 GPUs using Adam optimizer \cite{kingma2017adam} with a mini-batch size of 16 and a learning rate of $10^{-5}$.
-Please refer to the Appendix for the details of our model architecture and a complexity analysis.
+Please refer to the Appendix for details of our model architecture and a complexity analysis.

-\textbf{Test dataset.}\quad For the test dataset, we applied the small and large random masks \cite{yu2019free} as shown in \fig{fig:prog_masks} on 200 images from the validation and test sets of Places2 (100 images each), and on 100 images in the validation set of DIV2K.
-For DIV2K, $256\times256$ patches were center-cropped from the full images.
-Although large masks \cite{yu2019free} were used for benchmarking in previous papers, we have observed that the visual reconstruction quality of our method changes depending on the size of the inpainted region and therefore, we evaluate on both small and large masks.
+\textbf{Test dataset.}\quad For the test dataset, we apply both masks on 200 images from the validation and test sets of Places2 (100 images each), and on 100 images in the validation set of DIV2K.
+For DIV2K, $256\times256$ patches were center-cropped from the full images and used as $X$.